 You may notice the terms urinary tract infection and FLUTD (which stands for feline lower urinary tract disease) used interchangeably.
 Urinary tract infection is just that, an infection of the urinary tract, FLUTD (formerly known as FUS) is a collection of diseases of the urinary tract, including urinary tract infections.

 There is a higher incidence of urinary tract infections in middle-aged to senior cats.
 The most common types of bacteria to cause urinary tract infections are E. Coli, Staphylococcus spp, Streptococcus spp and Proteus spp.

-The urinary system has a number of natural barriers in place in order to prevent infection.
+The urinary system has several natural barriers in place to prevent infection.
 Infection can occur when these barriers break down.

 - Bacteria descending from the perineum/anal region are the greatest cause of urinary tract infections in cats.
 Females are at a higher risk due to their shorter urethra.

 - Cats who hold on to urine for too long are at greater risk.
 Common reasons for this may include reluctance to urinate outside due to poor weather (snow or rain), dirty litter trays, changing types of cat litter, litter tray in an unfavourable location.

 - Diabetic cats are more prone to developing urinary tract infections.
 Glucose and protein in the urine, along with a lowered immune response can produce a favourable environment for bacterial growth.